-This is the second article in a 4-part series on women’s contribution to early Australian television production.
+This is the second article in a 5-part series on women’s contribution to early Australian television production.
+For creating the series, Jeannine Baker received the 2022 Oral History Australia Media Award.

 In the early years of Australian television, numerous women excelled in technical areas of production, including editing, camera, videotape and telecine.